 Shoppers who go out of their way to come to your store deserve an exceptional experience.

-Attracting customers takes great visual merchandising, creative use of social media, and innovative use of all the ways customers interact with you on the web, via email, and text.
-Use these current tips to help you rebuild your customer base after Covid-19.
+Attracting customers takes great visual merchandising, creative use of social media, and innovative use of how customers interact with you on the web, via email, and text.
+Use these current tips to help you rebuild your customer base.

 But remember, no one ever raved about average.

-To truly build word-of-mouth buzz around your brand it takes training your crew how to open their hearts to a stranger, actively listening to what they are saying and finding ways for them to buy what you have to sell.
+Building word-of-mouth buzz around your brand requires training your crew to open their hearts to a stranger, actively listening to what they are saying, and finding ways for them to buy what you have to sell.

-Miss that and you’ll be stuck as a transactional retailer “selling stuff” versus a relationship retailer bonding with different humans not like yourself but their trusted brand.
+Miss that, and you’ll be stuck as a transactional retailer “selling stuff” versus a relationship retailer bonding with different humans unlike yourself but their trusted brand.